FredHB/fredhb.github.io/docs/about/index.md

         <div class="review-text-part">
             <div class="menu-title">Frederik Bennhoff</div>
                 <p>
                 My name is Frederik.
-I am a PhD student in Economics at the University of Zürich, currently visiting LSE.
+I am a PhD candidate in Economics at the University of Zürich, currently visiting LSE.
                 </p>
                 <a href="../fred/" class="read-more">read more</a>
         </div>